-Standing with one leg on the center platform with toes behind the red line and hands placed firmly on hips, the subject is instructed to push the indicator with the toes in the desired direction as far as they can while maintaining balance and return to starting position under control.
+Standing with one leg on the center platform with toes behind the red line and hands placed firmly on hips, the subject is instructed to push the indicator with the toes in the desired direction as far as he/she can while maintaining balance and return to starting position under control.
 The heel must stay in contact with the platform during the test.
-The subject may not touch the free leg to the ground during the movement to keep balance or put their foot on the top of the reach indicator to gain support.
+The subject may not touch the free leg to the ground during the movement to keep balance or put his/her foot on the top of the reach indicator to gain support.
 Once the subject has completed three successful trials with the uninvolved leg they will repeat the process with the involved leg before moving on to the next direction.
 The best of the three reaches is recorded as the patient's reach distance.
 Reach distances should be recorded to the nearest centimeter.
 For the Y-balance anterior, a difference of >4cm between limbs constitutes a failed test.
-Composite score is determined by the following equation: Anterior + Posterolateral + Posteromedial divided by (3 x leg length) multiplied by 100
+Further, the involved limb must be within 90% of uninvolved limb on all Y-balance tests to pass the return-to-sport test.
+Composite score is determined by the following equation: Anterior + Posterolateral + Posteromedial divided by (3 x leg length) multiplied by 100.

-Leg Press
+Leg press

 Choose appropriate percentage of body weight based on current strength of the involved limb.
 Subject will perform a single-leg leg press for 60 seconds, trying for as many repetitions as possible.
-Repetitions will not be counted if the subject uses the opposite limb for support or loses proper form including dynamic valgus.
+Repetitions will not be counted if the subject uses the opposite limb for support or loses proper form, including dynamic valgus.
 Each repetition must be performed from 0-90 degrees.
+Involved limb must be within 90% of uninvolved limb to pass return-to-sport test.